holidayextras/partner-api-docs/site/hxapi/productlibrary/index.md

 The purpose of most of the fields should be self-explanatory.
 If there is anything you do not understand, please email <sales@holidayextras.com>.
 There are no guarantees about the types of data returned, you should make no assumptions about a specific field being an integer etc.

+Data returned should not be cached locally for periods of time greater than one day (24 hours).

 [Parking - Specific car park information](parking)